NovaFugaz/timecalc/readme.md

 - Add a favicon.

+- I don't know if I should add to the reset to zero button the function to remove the added rows.
+I think I'll leave it in this current status.

 I think that's it.

 ## Links

-My github is this (?).
+My github is this one, hi (?).
 I seriously need to finish my readme (i'm working on it, i swear).
 The calculator is live on: [Nacchi's Time Calculator](https://novafugaz.github.io/timecalc/) and I'm open to questions in here, my [twitter](https://twitter.com/ARagingStorm) and my [speedrun.com account]([Runs - NovaFugaz - speedrun.com](https://www.speedrun.com/user/NovaFugaz)).